About me

 Spillover Effects from Mandatory Inclusionary Zoning, with Lorenzo Neri

-The Impact of Massachusetts’ Chapter 40B on Affordable Housing Beneficiaries: Evidence from Housing Lotteries (with Noémie Sportiche and David M. Cutler)
+The Impact of Massachusetts’ Chapter 40B on Affordable Housing Beneficiaries: Evidence from Housing Lotteries (with Noémie Sportiche, David M. Cutler, and Sabhya Gupta)

 Awarded Russell Sage Foundation Grant